vas1024/dining_philosophers/resume-en.md

 1.  **Unique skill mix:** DevOps + Java Development + Production Support.
 2.  **Deep infrastructure understanding:** Know not only how to write code but also how it works in production.
-3.  **Financial sector experience:** 9+ years at Sberbank, understanding of reliability and security requirements.
+3.  **Financial sector expertise:** 12+ years in leading Russian banks (Sberbank, Raiffeisenbank), building a strong foundation in secure, reliable system design for critical financial operations.
 4.  **Continuous learning:** Actively studying Go, Python, and modern development practices.

 ---